Iain Davidson

-Iain Davidson (born 14 January 1984) is a Scottish professional footballer and currently plays for Lowland league Football League side Cowdenbeath, in his second spell at the club.
-Davidson mainly plays as a defensive midfielder but can also be played in the defence.
-He has previously played for Brechin City, Scarborough, two spells at Raith Rovers and Dundee.
+Iain Davidson (born 14 January 1984) is a Scottish retired professional footballer.

+Davidson mainly played as a defensive midfielder but can also be played in the defence.
+He has previously played for Brechin City, Scarborough, two spells at Raith Rovers, Dundee, two spells at Brechin City and Cowdenbeath.

-In 2009, while he was captain at Raith Rovers, Davidson was charged and convicted of assault during an incident at Kitty’s Bar and Club in Kirkcaldy.
+In 2009, while he was captain at Raith Rovers, Davidson was charged and convicted of assault during an incident at Kitty's Bar and Club in Kirkcaldy.
 He was convicted of attacking a man with a bottle.

 In 2021 the SFA found Davidson guilty of racist and discriminatory behaviour towards an Inverness player.
 He received a four match ban and was ordered to complete a FIFA e-learning course before being allowed to play again.

-In 2022 Davidson pled guilty to behaving in a threatening/abusive manner, aggravated by the fact it involved abuse of his former partner.
-He was given a six month suspended custodial sentence for good behaviour and a six month non-harassment order against his former partner.
-He is due to appear in court again on 6th June 2023.
+In 2022 Davidson pleaded guilty to behaving in a threatening/abusive manner, aggravated by the fact it involved abuse of his former partner.
+He was given a six-month suspended custodial sentence for good behaviour and a six-month non-harassment order against his former partner.
+He is due to appear in court again on 6 June 2023.